 - observational and numerical developments in the study of violent phenomena in the Universe.

-UnivEarthS will support the Paris Centre for Cosmological Physics (PCCP).
+UnivEarthS supports the Paris Centre for Cosmological Physics (PCCP).
 This Centre is a place for research, education and exchange on the physics of the Universe.
 The project has been established under the leadership of George F. Smoot, Nobel Prize in physics in 2006, recruited as a professor at the University Paris Diderot in February 2010.
 Noting the remarkable concentration of laboratories working in Paris at the highest international level in the field of cosmology, George Smoot has decided to create this centre in order to develop synergies between these laboratories (which include APC, LUTh and GEPI) and to enhance the attractiveness of Paris in this scientific field dealing with key issues such as the origin of matter, the structure of space and time.
 The goals of PCCP are similar to those seeked by the LabEx: attract senior researchers at the best international level, develop a high visibility program of PCCP postdoctoral fellows, foster the awareness of teachers, students and the general public on fundamental issues, develop a global approach to private funding for fundamental research.

 The partners of UnivEarthS are members of the Université Sorbonne Paris Cité Consortium.
-They will benefit from the Technology Transfer Bureau (SATT) of this Consortium and from the François Arago Computation Center.
+They benefit from the Technology Transfer Bureau (SATT) of this Consortium and from the François Arago Computation Center.

 Violent phenomena in the Universe are connected to the presence of very compact objects, neutron stars or black holes.
 It is only very recently that black holes have acquired the status of astrophysical objects, and not just curiosities of the theory of gravitation (singularities protected by a horizon, whereas the big bang is a naked singularity).
 Indeed, black holes seem to be ubiquitous in the Universe: they represent the final stage of a star, are present in many binary systems, but also at the centre of most galaxies (such as our own).
 And, even though they are rather simple objects from the point of view of gravity, their environment is very complex.
 Indeed, the understanding of how high-energy phenomena recycle energy into their environment and the feedback to large distances of powerful explosions, jets, and the impact of their companion high-energy particles are keys to understanding the emergence of new structures (clouds, stars, galaxies) in the Universe.
 All require high precision observations and elaborated modeling.